microsoft/semantic-kernel/docs/decisions/0035-embedding-abstraction.md

 Similar to Option 1 but with EmbeddingContent, metadata and execution settings.

-Against to option 1, this option are not using specialized interfaces like `ITextEmbeddingGenerationService`, `IImageEmbeddingGenerationService` but only generic one.
+Against to option 1, this option is not using specialized interfaces like `ITextEmbeddingGenerationService`, `IImageEmbeddingGenerationService` but only generic one.

 Abstraction:
 ```csharp